Learn more about the basics of mortgages, including the different products available, the fees involved, repayment and insurance options.

-A mortgage is essentially a large loan that's used to buy a property.
+A mortgage is essentially a large loan that's used to buy a house or a flat.

 It's secured against the property you've bought to protect the lender, meaning that if you don't keep up your monthly repayments, the property could be repossessed.